chesslablab/testing-redux-chess/README.md

 ## Local Setup

-First thinkgs first, make sure to clone the `@chesslablab/redux-chess` package into your `projects` folder as it is described next:
+First thinkgs first, fork and clone the `@chesslablab/redux-chess` package into your `projects` folder as it is described in the following example:

     $ git clone git@github.com:chesslablab/redux-chess.git @chesslablab/redux-chess